staminaloops/blog/content/understanding-react.md

 Note that to use React you don't need to use all the ecosystem, which many times, it's what makes difficult to begin.
 However, you should know javaScript and I encourage you to learn ES6 and keep updated programming practices.

-This post is targeted at people who know ES6, including the concepts of modular JS (it's just JavaScript!).
+This post is targeted at people who know ES6, including the concepts of modular JS (if you know the basics of React, then it's just JavaScript!).

 ## General Concepts